Skip to main content

 kube-dc bootstrap status <cluster> --repo <fleet-repo>

 init is idempotent and rolls back its own commit if the push fails — fix the reported cause and re-run.
-Common ones: KUBE_OVN_MASTER_NODES unset (pass the control-plane internal IPs via --set), the wildcard DNS record not yet resolving (the DNS gate blocks; re-run once dig +short test.<domain> returns your IP, or pass --allow-dns-not-ready to proceed without TLS), or a missing delete_repo/repo scope on the gh token for new-repo mode.
+Common ones: KUBE_OVN_MASTER_NODES unset (pass the control-plane internal IPs via --set), the wildcard DNS record not yet resolving (the DNS gate blocks; re-run once dig +short test.<domain> returns your IP, or pass --allow-dns-not-ready to proceed — the install completes and the ACME Certificates simply sit Pending until the record resolves), or a missing repo,workflow/repo scope on the gh token for new-repo mode.

 Flux Not Reconciling